microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ## Summary

-Fluent V9 changes the default appearance of input components (`Input`, `Dropdown`).
+Fluent V9 changes the default appearance of input components (`Dropdown`, `Input`, `TextArea`).
 V0 input components default background colour is grey-ish, whereas in V9 the background colour is white.

 ## Background